jensopetersen/merula/implementing-standoff-annotation.md

 A TEI project using the projected standoff editor starts with the transcription of a text.
 This transcription is, in the framework of the standoff editor, fixed and immutable.
 Since the idea behind the standoff editor is to encode all inline markup in standoff annotations, the transcription consists of text in block-level markup with @xml:ids.

 The transcription is stored as canonicalized and Unicode-normalized XML.
 The stability of the transcription is guaranteed by hash annotations that first target each text node and then target the hashes of the block-level hash annotations in document order.
 This ensures that no changes can occur unnoticed.
-Once a transcription has been established, the text can only change through text-critical annotations.
-If the transcription aims to represent a definite edition and mistakes of transcription are found, these are corrected by text-critical annotations in which the TEI text is referred to as a witness.
+Once a transcription has been established, the text can only change through editorial annotations.
+If the transcription aims to represent a definite edition and mistakes of transcription are found, these are corrected by editorial annotations in which the TEI text is referred to as a witness.

-The transcription is called "the base text" and a text established through text-critical annotations is called a "target text."
+The transcription is called "the base text" and a text established through editorial annotations is called a "target text."
 The standoff editor can operate with more than one target text.

-A target text is virtual, constructed on the fly by applying the text-critical annotations to the base text.
+A target text is virtual, constructed on the fly by applying the editorial annotations to the base text.
 Like the base text, it consists of text in block-level TEI elements only, with @xml:ids as the only attributes.
 For reasons of indexing and search, it may be necessary to store target texts, but the editor should not require this to be done.

-Text-critical annotations always target the base text, whereas feature annotations always target a target text (the terminology here needs more thought here …).
+Editorial annotations always target the base text, whereas feature annotations always target a target text (the terminology here needs more thought here …).
 It may well be that only one target text is operated with, but as different target texts are possible, each feature annotation must refer to a specification of how the target text is constructed.

-The different target texts that a document make possible are specified in the document's header in the form of an XQuery function that transforms base-text plus text-critical annotations into the target text in question.
+The different target texts that a document make possible are specified in the document's header in the form of an XQuery function that transforms base-text plus editorial annotations into the target text in question.

 This means that the first choice the annotator has to make is whether

-* to view the base text (side by side with existing text-critical annotations) in order to a new make text-critical annotation, or
+* to view the base text (side by side with existing editorial annotations) in order to a new make editorial annotation, or
 * to view a target text (alongside existing feature annotations) in order to make a new feature annotation.

-If additional text-critical annotations affect the already existing feature annotations, they should be kept in sync.
+If additional editorial annotations affect the already existing feature annotations, they should be kept in sync.
 To a large extent, this can be done automatically, but human intervention is required to solve certain hard cases.

 ###Annotation targets